 Discuss your case with our experienced Boston slip and fall attorneys today.

 Statute of Limitations for Slip and Fall Accidents in Boston

 A statute of limitations is a time limit to have a lawsuit heard in the civil court system.
 If this deadline has passed, the property owner being sued may bring that fact to the court’s attention, and the case would likely be dismissed.

 The statute of limitations for a slip and fall lawsuit in Boston is the same as that for all personal injury cases in Massachusetts.
 Anyone who is injured in a slip and fall accident or who suffered personal property damages as a result of the accident has three years within the date of the accident to file a lawsuit, according to Mass.
 Gen. Laws Ch.
 260 §2A.

 In cases where a slip and fall accident leads to a fatal injury, plaintiffs also have three years to file a wrongful death lawsuit, with or without assistance from a slip and fall lawyer in Boston.
 However, the “clock” starts on the date of the death, which may be different from the date of the accident.

 Speak with a Boston Slip and Fall Injury Attorney Today for Help

 Slip and fall accidents are among the most common types of premises liability claims.
-However, not every slip and fall injury is compensable.
-Consulting with an experienced Boston slip and fall lawyer could help you ascertain some key facts that may determine whether your claim is worth pursuing.
+However, not every claim is compensable.
+Consulting with our experienced Boston slip and fall lawyers could help you determine whether your claim is worth pursuing.
 Call the Boston personal injury lawyers of the Law Office of John J. Sheehan at (617) 925-6407 to learn more.